-- iii) take the lead to ensure that internal and external oversight and compliance recommendations are efficiently addressed for their function; - iv) are accountable for implementing risk management effectively within their function; - v) ensure that employees are trained to manage the risks within their areas of responsibility and authority at all levels of the organization; and - vi) proactively engage with first line owners of risk in country offices and regional bureaux and support them in specifying suitable risk appetite metrics and agree thresholds and escalation protocols. - 27.
-Chief Risk Officer: The Chief Risk Officer reports to the Chief Financial Officer18 and manages the Enterprise Risk Management Division, which provides leadership for the organization's adoption of best risk management practices and the continuous improvement of its internal control environment.
-The Chief Risk Officer oversees the implementation of enterprise risk management with a second line of defense accountability as well as: - i) provides overall vision, leadership and direction for enterprise risk management; - ii) represents and communicates WFP's strategies and policies for risk management to senior management, members of WFP's Executive Board and other stakeholders; - iii) recommends the adoption of risk appetite statements and protocols for reporting and escalation and de-escalation of risk exposures to the Executive Board; - iv) establishes the methodologies and tools for identifying, assessing, monitoring and reporting on WFP's risk exposures; - v) sponsors the enterprise risk management framework, including the operation of the three lines of defense and the adherence to and use of risk appetite measures; - vi) oversees risk ownership and accountability both for first line risk decision-makers and second line Risk Leads for specific categories of risk; - vii) leads efforts to embed risk management across the organization and evolves enterprise risk management tools and competencies to continually develop risk management in line with leading best practice; - viii) acts as a focal point for best practice sharing on enterprise risk management at the inter-agency level; - ix) is the second line lead for anti-fraud and anti-corruption (AFAC), setting standards, providing training and agreeing risk appetite measures for AFAC monitoring at the corporate level as well as assisting headquarters functions and field operations to develop suitable metrics; and - x) manages the interface with the third line of defense on the corporate implementation of risk management, and responds to scrutiny concerning risk management from external parties, including the External Auditor, the Joint Inspection Unit and donors. - 28.
-The Chief Risk Officer manages the enterprise risk management function, whose activities include, but are not limited to: - i) ownership of the enterprise risk management framework and implementation for risk appetite measures and escalation and de-escalation protocols for incidents as well as appetite measures;
+- ii) demonstrate ownership, promote and deploy WFP corporate initiatives and strategies; - iii) act in an assigned emergency response capacity as required to meet emergency food assistance needs; - iv) ensure that employees are trained to manage the risks within their areas of responsibility and authority at all levels of the organization; - v)i) set standards, provide guidance and define overall risk appetite for their area of risk specialism; - vi) proactively engage with first line owners of risk and support them in specifying suitable risk appetite metrics and agree thresholds and escalation protocols; and - ii) are responsible to monitor and act upon aggregated and specific risk information from other reporting entities-and: - vii)iii) take the lead to ensure that internal and external oversight and compliance recommendations are efficiently addressed for their function. - iv) are accountable for implementing risk management effectively within their function; - v) ensure that employees are trained to manage the risks within their areas of responsibility and authority at all levels of the organization; and - vi) proactively engage with first line owners of risk in country offices and regional bureaux and support them in specifying suitable risk appetite metrics and agree thresholds and escalation protocols. - 27.
+Chief Risk Officer: The Chief Risk Officer reports to the Chief Financial Officer19 and manages the Enterprise Risk Management Division, which provides leadership for the organization's adoption of best risk management practices and the continuous improvement of its internal control environment.
+The Chief Risk Officer oversees the implementation of enterprise risk management aswith a second line of defense accountability andas well as: - i) provides overall vision, leadership and direction for enterprise risk management; - ii) represents and communicates WFP's strategies and policies for risk management to senior management, members of WFP's Executive Board and other stakeholders; - iii) recommends the adoption of risk appetite statements and protocols for reporting and escalation and de-escalation of risk exposures to the Executive Board;

-18 The Chief Financial Officer is also the Assistant Executive Director, overseeing the Resource Management Department.
+19 The Chief Financial Officer is also the Assistant Executive Director, overseeing the Resource Management Department.